 It's like a special gift, don't you think?

 There are detailed instructions in the recipe card below.

 You got this!

-Preheat the oven to 375 degrees F, and cover a baking sheet with parchment paper.
+- Preheat the oven to 375°F, and cover a baking sheet with parchment paper.

-Lay the 4 wonton wrappers on a clean, dry surface and place a pear half, flat side down, on top each one.
+- Place the 4 wonton wrappers on a clean, dry surface and place a pear half on top of each one.

-Place the 4 wrapped pears on the parchment-covered baking sheet.
-Use a pastry brush to coat them with the melted butter, and then bake in the preheated 375 degree F oven until golden brown, about 45 minutes.
+- Place the 4 wrapped pears on the parchment-covered baking sheet.
+Use a pastry brush to coat them with the melted butter, and then bake in the preheated 375°F oven until the wrappers are golden and the pears are tender, about 45 minutes.
 (If any portion of the wonton wrappers seem like they are becoming too dark before the pears are done baking, cover just those areas with small pieces of foil.)

 This is not a sponsored post.
 All opinions are my own.